microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/Resource_Deployment/README.md

 # Set the subscription you will be using for this solution accelerator
 # NOTE: you will need to replace the following
 # - <subscription-id>
-az account set --subscription <subsciption-id>
+az account set --subscription <subscription-id>

 # Create a Service Principal
 # NOTE: you will need to replace the following
-# - <service-principal-name>: Desired name for the serive principal
+# - <service-principal-name>: Desired name for the service principal
 az ad sp create-for-rbac --sdk-auth --name <service-principal-name>

 # Get details of your service principal